My daughter walks in her sleep and sometimes has sleep terrors. What causes this? Is it normal? It’s really frightening for all of us.

 Within fifteen minutes of your daughter’s falling asleep, she will probably enter her deepest sleep of the night.
 This period of slow wave sleep, or deep non-REM sleep, will typically last from forty-five to seventy-five minutes.
 At this time, most children will transition to a lighter sleep stage or will wake briefly before returning to sleep.

-Partial arousal states are classified in three categories: 1) sleep walking, 2) confusional arousal, and 3) true sleep terrors.
+Partial arousal states are classified in three categories: 1) sleep walking, 2) confusional arousal, and 3) true sleep terror.
 These are closely related phenomena that are all part of the same spectrum of behavior.

 When most people (including the popular press and popular parenting literature) speak of sleep terrors, they are generally referring to what are called confusional arousals by most pediatric sleep experts (Principles and Practice of Sleep Medicine in the Child, by Ferber and Kryger).

 A confusional arousal begins with the child moaning and moving about.
 It progresses quickly to the child crying out and thrashing wildly.
 The eyes may be open or closed, and perspiration is common.
 The child will look confused, upset, or even “possessed” (a description volunteered by many parents).

 During these frightening episodes, the child is not dreaming and typically will have no memory of the event afterwards (unlike a nightmare).
 If any memory persists, it will be a vague feeling of being chased, or of being trapped.

 Recently, my youngest son was having a confusional arousal, and his mother observed that these events are most common at the same ages that children are becoming aware of the bladder feeling full during sleep.
 Perhaps some of these kids just need to go to the bathroom?
 We stood him in front of the toilet, and he urinated – still not awake.
 The episode faded abruptly, and he returned to sleep.
 The calm was dramatic.

 A number of readers have tried this approach.
 Most said it worked wonders; a few said it had no effect.
-If you try it, let me know the results, either way.
+If you try it, let us know the results, either way.
 Together we can learn more about the wonder and mystery of sleep in children.